 - A pinch of Asafoetida/hing

-- Boil the cauliflower florets in water on medium flame for 5 minutes.
-Drain and keep aside.
-The florets need to be half-cooked so they don’t turn mushy when added to the batter.
+- Using a steamer basket or an idli cooker, steam the cauliflower florets for 8-10 minutes on medium flame.
+Try not to overcook the florets so they don’t turn mushy when added to the batter.

-- In a large mixing bowl, add the besan, rice flour, ginger garlic paste and all the masalas.
+- In a large mixing bowl, add the besan, rice flour, ginger garlic paste, hing, salt and kashmiri chilli powder and red chilli powder.
 Mix well until combined.
-Slowly add in water and keep whisking until it reaches a thick yet flowy batter consistency.
-(You will need about ½ to ¾ cups of water.
+Slowly add in water and keep whisking until it reaches a thick batter consistency.
+(You will need about 1/4 to 1/2 cup of water.
 Don’t add in all the water at once.
-Slowly incorporate it into the mixture until you need your desired consistency.)
+Slowly incorporate it into the mixture until you achieve the desired consistency.)

 - Transfer the fried pieces to a plate lined with a tissue paper/kitchen towel and serve hot!